mauropalsgraaf/software-engineering-for-testers/PROGRAM.md

   - Tip: Use naming as referred to before.
 - Evaluate hands-on

+#### 3.2 Open-closed principle (1h)

+- Hands-on: ?

+#### 3.3 Liskov Substitution Principle (30m without hands-on) (could be omitted if the time does not allow for it)

+- Show the dangers of making mistakes in this
+- Hands-on: ?

+#### 3.4 Interface segregation principle (1h)

+-
+- Hands-on: one interface to rule them all.
+Segregate all

-#### 3.2 Dependency Inversion (30m - 45m):
+#### 3.5 Dependency Inversion (30m - 45m):

 - Show problems for testing code that is not using DI.
 - Rule of thumb: "Do not use `new`-keyword for classes that express business rules. `new`-keyword is 'ok' for data and domain objects."
 - For 95% only used to create testable code.
 - Hands-on: rewrite some code to be IoC compatible.
 Put all construction in the `main` function.

-#### 3.3 Liskov Substitution Principle (30m without hands-on) (could be omitted if the time does not allow for it)

-- Show the dangers of making mistakes in this
-- Hands-on: ?

 ---

 ### Module 4.
-Code Smells and Patterns and Others (~2)
+Code Smells and Patterns and Others (~2h)

 #### 4.1 Cyclomatic Complexity (45m)